Edited by Ricardo Corona

 The fourth issue of Bólide magazine presents a selection of works that deal with the sentient–not understood here as romantic subjection, but the sentient in the political community.

-Collaborating writers in this issue: Simara Ramos, Thalita Sejanes, Maíra Dietrich, Cristiane Bouger, Juan L. Ortiz, Ricardo Corona, Alex Hamburgerr, Aline Dias, Karen Debértoliss, Paulo Reis, Cristiano Moreira, Carlos Augusto Lima, Leonarda Glück, Júlia Hansen, Davi Pessoa Carneiro, Claudio Parmiggiani, Eduardo Jorge, Nina Rizzii and Mar Becker.
+Collaborating writers in this issue: Simara Ramos, Thalita Sejanes, Maíra Dietrich, Cristiane Bouger (pages 16-19), Juan L. Ortiz, Ricardo Corona, Alex Hamburgerr, Aline Dias, Karen Debértoliss, Paulo Reis, Cristiano Moreira, Carlos Augusto Lima, Leonarda Glück, Júlia Hansen, Davi Pessoa Carneiro, Claudio Parmiggiani, Eduardo Jorge, Nina Rizzii and Mar Becker.